maxmalkin/sdiff/README.md

 ## The Solution

-SDIFF parses files into Abstract Syntax Trees (ASTs) and compares the semantic structure, not the text representation.
+SDIFF parses files into Abstract Syntax Trees and compares the semantic structure, not the text representation.

 ### Example